rockapot/crash/Story/Hour 08 - Sara.md

 *Mother Star, if you’re there, if you’re merciful, just freeze time, let me stay with this one.
 She’s not dying but look at her she’s naked and she’s terrified.
 Mother Star please.*
 The spotlight returned, bright from behind Em, but this time Sara paid it no mind.
 “Em?
 Is that you?” said a male voice on the other side of the beacon.
-“Get that out of here!”
+“Get out of here!”
 Em shouted back.
 “What’s wrong with you?
 We have incoming!”
 “I’m on my way!
 Now get!”
 The light swung away.
 The man left running to the maw and Em turned to Sara again.